 Improving ventilation helps reduce the spread of COVID-19 and provides customers with the confidence that businesses are doing everything they can to keep them safe.

 Under the program, two types of support will be available:

 - Ventilation Rebate – A $500 rebate for public-facing small businesses to undertake immediate actions such as purchasing equipment or hiring a qualified tradesperson to undertake minor services to improve ventilation in areas accessible to customers.

 - Ventilation Grant – Matched grants of $1000 to $5000 to enable public-facing small businesses who employ staff to invest in larger projects such as building works, engaging professional services or equipment to improve ventilation in areas accessible to customers.

 A business can apply for both a Ventilation Rebate and a Ventilation Grant.
 The submitted applications can request funds for the same ventilation project, however the funds must not be allocated to the same eligible expenditure item.

-Small Business Ventilation Program – Ventilation Grant and Ventilation Rebate closed for applications on Friday 24 June 2022.
+Applications for the Small Business Ventilation Program – Ventilation Grant and Ventilation Rebate are now closed.

 Why is ventilation important?

 Good ventilation is important because COVID-19 is airborne and primarily spread between people breathing in very small droplets or aerosols containing the virus.
 The risk of aerosol transmission is higher in a poorly ventilated space because fine aerosol spray from an infected person can remain circulating, linger and spread more easily.